desflahertyportfolio/The_Easy_CookBook/README.md

 * A password is chosen which is hashed in the database for security
 * There is a form control implemented where a chosen password and confirmation password must match
 * This username will be used to log in and identify a recipe belonging to that user
+* If a username is already taken a flash message will be dispalyed and the register page is redirected
+* If the user login username or password is incorrect a flash message will be displayed

 *Profile*
 * Displays the username and a welcome message when the user has logged into the site